Nageswar-Sahoo/EVA-7/S5 Assignment/README.md

     1 - Changes done:

-        1 - Image augmentation can help us generate more data set , hence we have added rotation to the image
+        1 - Image augmentation can help us generate more data set, hence we have added rotation to the image
-        2 - Try LR Scheduler to Achive High Accuracy
+        2 - Tried LR Scheduler to Achive High Accuracy

              Model Summary :